 Following are the differences between Budgeting vs Forecasting:

-Forecasting largely involves analyzing past data, understanding the trends and using it to estimate future outcomes.
+Forecasting largely involves analyzing past data, understanding the trends, and using it to estimate future outcomes.
 Budgeting is about expressing the financial plan in quantitative terms.
-Budgeting is done by the management in close coordination with the financial department.
+The management does budgeting in close coordination with the financial department.

 Budgeting is mainly a financial presentation of a company’s business plan.
 Forecasting, on the other hand, helps to predict trends in business.

 Under forecasting, there is no set target.
 Mostly, it is an estimate that the company thinks it would be able to achieve.
-Budgeting, on the other hand, has a set target as management needs to decide on the expenses, other targets and allocate resources to the departments.
+On the other hand, Budgeting has a set target as management needs to decide on the expenses and other targets and allocate resources to the departments.

-Budgets are less flexible and companies adjust or make edits to it less frequently.
+Budgets are less flexible, and companies adjust or make edits to them less frequently.
 A company makes changes in budgets only when there is any change in an underlying assumption.
 On the other hand, companies adjust forecasting more frequently owing to environmental changes or add any new or relevant data.

-Forecasting is usually done on a quarterly basis, six-monthly basis or annual basis in accordance with the decision of the management.
+Forecasting is usually done on a quarterly basis, six-monthly basis, or annual basis in accordance with the decision of the management.
 Budgeting, on the other hand, is done on an annual basis.
-For the rest of the year, management and the entire organization follows the same budget.
-Management may evaluate budget occasionally, and take actions if needed.
+For the rest of the year, management and the entire organization follow the same budget.
+Management may evaluate the budget occasionally and take action if needed.

 Budgeting is much wider in scope.
 One can apply it in a number of other fields as well and not just to finance.
 In comparison, forecasting has a limited scope and is mostly used in relation to the company and organizations.

 Forecasting is more of an estimate as it talks about what the company may achieve on the basis of past performance.
-Budgeting, on the other hand, is more about a fixed targets and what the management aims to accomplish.
+On the other hand, Budgeting is more about fixed targets and what the management aims to accomplish.

-Budgeting is a tactical tool, which allows companies to manage their operations in an accounting year.
-Forecasting, on the other hand, is a strategic tool that assists a company to check their future performance.
+Budgeting is a tactical tool that allows companies to manage their operations in an accounting year.
+On the other hand, forecasting is a strategic tool that assists a company in checking its future performance.

 Since forecasting is more of an estimate, it is only natural to have variance.
 Therefore, variance analysis makes sense.
 Budgeting is all about how the company is allocating its available resources and then strictly follows it.
 Therefore, there is usually no need for analysis.

 Even though there are several differences between budgeting vs forecasting, a company needs to have proper coordination between them.
 We can say that the budgeting sketches the path in which the managers plan to take the company.
-Forecasting, on the other hand, helps to determine whether or not the company is achieving its budget goals or where it is heading.1–3
+On the other hand, forecasting helps to determine whether or not the company is achieving its budget goals or where it is heading.